-Right now, I am sitting at “the best table for wifi reception” (according to the waitress – and it is pretty good) in the Wild Fig. I am here by myself – blogging, picking at a creamy vegetarian pasta, sipping on Mexican hot chocolate [I taste chilli, cinnamon, nutmeg, maybe clove.
+Right now, I am sitting at “the best table for wifi reception” (according to the waitress – and it is pretty good) in North Beach’s Wild Fig. I am here by myself – blogging, picking at a creamy vegetarian pasta, sipping on Mexican hot chocolate [I taste chilli, cinnamon, nutmeg, maybe clove.
 It’s delightful].
 The Waifs (via CD), local artists and Watermans Bay provide the ambience.
 It is crisp and cool; the winter sun is interrupted by the merest smudge of a cloud.
 Aside from the lack of beret, this is a day straight out of a former post and it’s perfect.

 This morning, I went to yoga for the first time in weeks, then visited a friend for coffee.
 I didn’t realise before today that she is also a lover of food.
 Once this was revealed, the conversation flowed from food preferences to early food experiences, from Sydney restaurants to Lyle’s Golden Syrup [I am brand new to this and I could eat it by the spoonful straight from the tin].
 I stayed longer than planned, left with a borrowed cookbook under my arm and a smile in my heart.